-This fried yellow squash only requires a couple of basic ingredients.
-And since there are no eggs and no milk, the ingredient list is completely vegan as well!
+One of my favorite things about this fried yellow squash recipe is that it requires only a couple of basic ingredients.
+Also, since there are no eggs or milk, the ingredient list is completely vegan as well!

 Anyway, here's what you'll need: